psagers/elm-freebsd/README.md

     make elm-0.18

-**Note: Elm's build process can be a little flakey.
+**Note: Elm's build process can be a little flaky.
 If elm-reactor fails on the first pass, run it again and it should push through.**

 By default, Haskell will be built in ./build and installed to ./local.
 Elm will